Early access

 Blackout dates

-Protect peak weeks (Valentine’s, Mother’s Day, Christmas).
-Requests auto‑decline inside blackout.
+Protect your peak weeks (Valentine's, Mother's Day, Christmas).
+Requests inside a blackout are declined automatically.

 Max off per day

-Set capacity per day/role so shifts stay covered.
-Remaining slots show on the calendar.
+Set how many can be off per day or per role, so shifts stay covered.
+The slots left show on the calendar.

 Notice window